 Syntax js_var \$variable [value];

 Default

-Context stream, server
+Context http, server, location

 Declares a writable variable.
 The value can contain text, variables, and their combination.
-The variable is not overwritten after a redirect unlike variables created with the set directive.
+The variable is not overwritten after a redirect, unlike variables created with the set directive.

 Request Argument

 Each HTTP njs handler receives one argument, a request object.